 Therapeutic Use Exemption (TUE)

 In case you or your athlete is taking a prohibited substance for medical reasons the athlete needs a valid Therapeutic Use Exemption (TUE).
+Further information on TUE can be found on the WADA website.

 The WADA Anti-doping e-Learning platform ADeL offers access to all topics related to clean sport and anti-doping.
 It offers courses for athletes, coaches, doctors, administrators and anyone interested in learning more about anti-doping and protecting the values of clean sport.